Skip to content

 What can a hotel doctor actually treat?

-A licensed GP (médico de familia) at home can handle: fever, gastrointestinal symptoms, urinary tract infections, sore throats, mild respiratory infections, minor wounds and cuts, suspected sprains, sunburn assessment, allergic reactions, hangover/dehydration with IV fluids (some services), prescriptions for routine medication, and pediatric assessment for children.
-They cannot do imaging (X-ray, ultrasound) or major surgery — for those, they'll refer you to a clinic or hospital.
+A licensed GP (médico de familia) at home can handle: fever, gastrointestinal symptoms, urinary tract infections, sore throats, mild respiratory infections, minor wounds and cuts, suspected sprains, sunburn assessment, allergic reactions, hangover/dehydration assessment and rehydration advice, prescriptions for routine medication, and pediatric assessment for children.
+They cannot do imaging (X-ray, ultrasound), IV rehydration or major surgery — for those, they'll refer you to a clinic or hospital.

 Related articles